bingomanatee/transact/README.md

 ### Errors / closed transactions from handlers

-Errors thrown by handler hooks will be set as the transactions' result and the transaction will be marked as state:failed.
+Errors thrown by handler hooks will be set as the transactions' result and the transObj will be marked as state:failed.

 You can write a "rescue" hook that responds to any thrown error; instead of a single function you can define a handler response as `[handleFn, onErrorFn]` or